MolBIFFM/diana/README.md

 ---

-Networks of Gene Ontology terms or Reactome pathways can be assembled.
+Networks of Gene Ontology terms or Reactome pathways can be exported.
 Both incorporate the enrichment of each respective entity by the protein-protein interaction network with respect to the annotation specific to an organism of interest along the respective hierarchical relations of entities in these